MahmoudMekki/TMDB-API/README.md

 go run main.go
 ```

-You should be able to access this application at `localhost:8080`
+You should be able to access this application at `localhost:8080` on your browser

 >**NOTE**<br>
 >If you modified the port in the `.env` file, you should access the application for the port you set